Rstraney/IDS-6145-Final-Project/README.md

 #### Default Simulation:
 We ran our simulation to include default estimates of our system parameters.
 Two sets of estimates that were of interest to us, as they were difficult to obtain information on, were 1.) the likelihood of guests selecting one mode of transportation over the other and 2.) the likelihood a guest will have a bag to take through security.
 The default simulation assumed that selection for the mode of transportation (ferry, monorail or bus) was equally likely.
 Furthermore, we assumed that 65% of guests enter security with bags compared to only 35% without.
 We looked at four outputs of our model, which are displayed below.

 > **First chart (top left)**: provides a histogram for minutes taken to walk from the parking lot to the TTC.
 The yellow vertical line marks the average to be a little over 5 minutes.
-This is a good validation for our mmodel as we expected guests to take approximately that long based on our preliminary research.
+This is a good validation for our model as we expected guests to take approximately that long based on our preliminary research.

 > **Second chart (top right)**: shows histograms for the minutes taken to pass through security at the TTC.
 The distribution in blue is from guests going through the 'No bag' security lines and the pink is for guests with bags.
 It is clear that since so many guests carry bags with them (65%) the amount of time taken to get through security is much longer for them at approximately 15 minutes.
 Guests without bags only take 4 mintes to pass through.